glue-viz/ds9norm/README.md

   - Setting the mid-point of this transfer function (`bias`, akin to dragging the right mouse button left/right in ds9)
-  - Setting how sharp the transition from black-white is (`contrast`, akin to draggin the mouse button up/down in ds9)
+  - Setting how sharp the transition from black-white is (`contrast`, akin to dragging the right mouse button up/down in ds9)

 Examples
 --------